-Applicant institutions will be given up to ten business days to provide to the Secretariat notice in writing (normally via email) for a reconsideration of any aspect of the recommendations stated above.
+Applicant institutions will be given up to ten business days to provide to the PEQAB Secretariat notice in writing (normally via email) for a reconsideration of a denial of consent.

-This applicant institution's notice should clearly state which portion(s) of the Board's recommendation are to be reconsidered and the reasons for the reconsideration.
+This applicant institution's notice should clearly state the reasons for the reconsideration.
 An additional 20 days will then be given to the applicant to finalize its submission.
-Changes made since the institution's response to the original Panel Report will, however, not be considered.
-If the applicant waives reconsideration or if a response is not received within this 20-day period, the Board will forward its recommendation to the Minister.
+Changes made since the institution's Response to the original Panel Report will, however, not be considered.

-Evaluation by a Neutral Third-Party Panel
+Evaluation by a Neutral Third-Party Reconsideration Panel

-To conduct the evaluation, the Board and the applicant institution will agree on an independent External Expert Review Panel to re-evaluate.
-Normally, this Panel will comprise two persons taken from the previously agreed upon list of External Expert Review Panel candidates.
-In no case shall parties be appointed who were involved in the review being reconsidered, and in no case will Panel members be appointed who are not acceptable to the institution.
-(In the case of an impasse on the two-member Panel, a third member would then be appointed, according to the same process as the two original members.)
+To conduct the evaluation, the Board and the applicant institution will agree on an independent Reconsideration Panel to re-evaluate.
+Normally, this Panel will comprise two persons taken from the previously approved list of EERP candidates.
+In no case shall parties be appointed who were involved in the Review being reconsidered, and in no case will Panel members be appointed who have any conflict of interest or demonstrated likelihood of bias.

-The Panel will receive all documents concerning the program that were available to the initial External Expert Review Panel as well as the institution's initial response and its submission for re-evaluation.
-No additional material will be available to or considered by the Panel.
-The Panel will make one of the following evaluations to the Board:
+The Reconsideration Panel will receive all documents concerning the Review that were available to the initial EERP as well as the institution's initial Response and its submission for re-evaluation.
+No additional material will be available to or be considered by the Panel.
+The Panel will provide one of the following evaluations to the applicant and the Board:

-- a. that the Board's original recommendation be affirmed - b. that the Board's original recommendation be modified or - c. that all or some of the recommended conditions of consent in the original recommendation be eliminated.
+- That the Board's original recommendation of denial be affirmed OR - That the Board's original recommendation of denial be reconsidered.